zwyking/Fast-Stab/README.md

 You can find the code for the network model corresponding to the paper in the ```core_model``` folder, including ```model.py```, ```dataset.py```, and ```loss.py```, etc.

 * # Citation
+If you find this code helpful, please cite: